trezzuri/erpnext-docs/docs/pt/accounts/chart-of-accounts.md

 Chart of Accounts is a tree view of the names of the Accounts (Ledgers and Groups) that a Company requires to manage its books of accounts.
-ERPNext sets up a simple chart of accounts for each Company you create, but you can modify it according to your needs and legal requirements.
+SOMA sets up a simple chart of accounts for each Company you create, but you can modify it according to your needs and legal requirements.